LogtalkDotOrg/logtalk3/INSTALL.md

 **Installing for a single user with no administrative rights**

-If you want to keep a pristine copy of the sources (or avoid possible merge conflicts when updating your git clone) use the provided installation script to copy the files that typically you want to play with and modify elsewhere.
+If you want to keep a pristine copy of the sources (or avoid possible merge conflicts when updating your git clone), use the provided installation script to copy the files that typically you want to play with and modify elsewhere.

 For **POSIX** systems (macOS, Linux, ...), first, open a terminal, change the